 When we went to bed our gas mask had to be within reach in the dark.

-In fact, the legal requirement always to have one's gas mask to hand was relaxed after a couple of years - possibly because the Germans didn't in fact drop any poison gas and possibly in view of their hidden danger - see below.
+In fact, the legal requirement always to have one's gas mask to hand was relaxed after a couple of years - possibly because the Germans hadn't dropped any poison gas and possibly in view of the hidden dangers of gas masks - see below.

 Comfort in gas masks

 Gas masks were horribly uncomfortable!
 Our experience with mask-wearing during the coronavirus pandemic may give some small indication, but gas masks were much, much worse.

 As for my own experience with a child's gas mask, I threw it off in disgust and refused to wear it, saying that I couldn't breathe.
 Even now, as I write all those years afterwards, I can remember it as if it were yesterday!
 It made a strong impression on me because I felt that I was suffocating.
 I was only three or four at the time.

 The hidden danger of gas masks

 Unbeknown to anyone at the time, gas masks were themselves dangerous.
-They contained asbestos, either side the charcoal filter, intended to prevent the charcoal from catching fire in a bomb blast.
+They contained asbestos, either side of the charcoal filter, intended to prevent the charcoal from catching fire in a bomb blast.
 Breathing in asbestos can lead in later life to asbestosis, a serious long-term lung condition.